dee-goyal/Google-Sheets/README.md

   - Users can input numbers and text
   - Basic validation for numeric cells

-## Features Not Yet Implemented
-- Drag functions for cell content and formulas
-- Advanced cell dependency management
-- Find and replace
-- Remove duplicates
-- Saving and loading spreadsheets
-- Charts and graphs

 ## Tech Stack Used
 - **Frontend**: HTML, CSS, JavaScript